Property Tax Right Protest 41.41

 Property owners are well served by annually filing a property tax protest for both market value and unequal appraisal.
 Determination of protests for both market value and unequal appraisal are a contentious issue.
 Some appraisal review boards independently determine a separate value for the market value and unequal appraisal protests.
 However, most appraisal review boards determine only one value after hearing evidence regarding both market value and unequal appraisal.
 Unfortunately, appraisal review board members are much more comfortable considering evidence regarding market value than unequal appraisal.

-Some appraisal review boards are unwilling to consider evidence on unequal appraisal using assessment, comparables or other evidence submitted by the property tax owner (or property tax consultant) as of September 2006.
-These appraisal review boards focus on either the ration study or assessment comparables prepared by the appraisal district.
+Some appraisal review boards are unwilling to consider evidence on unequal appraisal using assessment, comparable or other evidence submitted by the property tax owner (or property tax consultant) as of September 2006.
+These appraisal review boards focus on either the ration study or assessment comparable prepared by the appraisal district.

 The right to annually protest property tax assessments and other actions of the appraisal district balance the appraisal district’s right to determine a property value.
 Annual property tax appeals for each property are essential to minimizing property taxes.